wuyanxin/review.ninja/doc/installation.md

 export GITHUB_API_PATHPREFIX=/api/v3

 # Custom certificates
-export CERTS=/certs/*
+export CERT=/certs/*
 ```

 Please ensure that your GHE API is reachable at `https://github.company.com/api/v3/`.
-Alternatively it *may* be located at `https://api.github.company.com`.
+Alternatively, it *may* be located at `https://api.github.company.com`.
 If neither of
 these options work you should contact the administrator of your GHE instance.

 For a complete list of supported configuration options see